Is Refinancing Worth the Cost?

-When you refinance, you might be able to lower the interest rate and monthly payment amount, sometimes by a lot.
-You also could have the option of pulling out some of the equity in your house by "cashing out" some money to remodel your home, consolidate debt, or take your family on a vacation.
-You could have the option to refinance into a shorter-term mortgage program, enabling you to build up your home equity quicker.
+You might be able to lower your interest rate (sometimes by a lot) and reduce your mortgage payment amount with your refinanced loan.
+Additionally, you might be given the option of pulling out some of the equity in your house by "cashing out" a sum of money to remodel your home, consolidate debt, or take your family on a vacation.
+You might have the option to refinance into a shorter-term mortgage, enabling you to build up your equity faster.

-Of course, you'll have some fees and expenses during your process of refinancing.
-When you refinance, you are paying for basically the same things you paid for during your original mortgage loan.
-Included in your costs might be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.
+As you probably expect, you will have some fees and expenses during your process of refinancing.
+With your refinance, you're paying for many of the same things you paid for when you obtained your current mortgage loan.
+Included in the list can be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

 Doing the Math

-Paying discount points can help you get a lower interest rate.
-If you pay (on average) 3% of the mortgage loan amount initially, the savings for the life of the new mortgage can be significant.
-You might be told that the points may be deducted on your income taxes, but as tax regulations are ever-changing, we urge you to consult with your tax professional before making any decisions based on this.
+You could need to pay points (prepaid interest) to gain a more favorable rate of interest.
+If you pay (on average) three percent of the mortgage loan amount up front, your savings for the life of the refinanced mortgage loan can be substantial.
+You might be told that these points may be deducted on your income taxes, but because tax regulations are ever-changing, please speak with a tax professional before depending on this.

-Most people find that the savings each month quickly balance out the initial expenses of refinancing.
-We can help you figure out what your options are, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the near future, and your available cash.
-Call us at (260) 338-2561 to get started.
+Most borrowers find that the savings per month quickly outweigh the up-front expenses of a refinance.
+We will help you determine which mortgage loan program is the right fit for you, considering your cash on hand, how likely you are to sell your home in the near future, and what effect refinancing will probably have on your taxes.
+Call us at 2603382561 to get started.